ansys/pydpf-core/docs/source/operator_reference.rst

             :link-type: doc
             :link: operator_reference_entry

-            Operators allowing the manipulation and the
-            transformation of simulation data
-            Click here to get start with basic operators.
+            Click here to get the list of operators available in DPF Entry.

             +++
             .. button-link:: ENTRY